juice-shop/pwning-juice-shop/appendix/troubleshooting.md

   forwarding from Host `127.0.0.1:3000` to `0.0.0.0:3000` for TCP for the `default` VM in VirtualBox.

+### SQLite

+- If all startup checks show `(OK)` but you see `SequelizeDatabaseError:
+  SQLITE_ERROR: no such table: <some table name>` errors right afterwards, please check if the file `data/juiceshop.sqlite` exists.
+  If so just stop and restart your server and this suspected race condition issue shouid go away.

 ### Vagrant

 - Using the Vagrant script (on Windows) might not work while your virus